News Media

 Flickr | Antonio Marín Segovia

-Journalists and investigative reporters are essential in ensuring citizens remain well informed about both local developments and those further afield.
-They act as watchdogs exposing wrongdoings, corruption, rights violations and abuses, and hold the mass media, powerful governments, politicians, and corporations accountable.
+Journalists and investigative reporters are essential in ensuring citizens remain well-informed.
+They act as watchdogs, exposing wrongdoings, corruption, rights violations, and abuses, and they hold the mass media, powerful governments, politicians, and corporations accountable.

 By bringing light to these kinds of issues, journalists create transparency and uphold democracy.
 To celebrate the brave correspondents, broadcasters, frontline investigators, and columnists who are not afraid to reveal the truth, Better World Info brings you our top selection of investigative journalists and whistle-blowers.

-Learn about Wikileaks founder Julian Assange and his on-going 12-year legal battles, the murdered Palestinian-American reporter Shireen Abu Akleh, and co-founder and host of independent news outlet Democracy Now!
+Learn about Wikileaks founder Julian Assange and his 12-year legal battle, the murdered Palestinian-American reporter Shireen Abu Akleh, and co-founder and host of independent news outlet Democracy Now!
 Amy Goodman.
-Find further reading on anti-imperialist, anti-capitalist, and outspoken mass media critic Noam Chomsky, and social media transparency and accountability advocate Frances Haugen, as well as many others.
+Find further reading on anti-imperialist, anti-capitalist, and outspoken mass media critic Noam Chomsky, and social media transparency and accountability advocate Frances Haugen and many others.

-As Noam Chomsky said, ‘He who controls the media controls the minds of the public.’
-It is therefore of highest importance that the public has unadulterated access to the truth, and the whole truth.
+'He who controls the media controls the minds of the public.'
+It is therefore of highest importance that the public has unadulterated access to the truth, and the whole truth." - Noam Chomsky

 For further reading on News Media see below ⬇️